unm-historiography/2018-spring/essays/The Final - No Joke - Real Deal/Louisa-RomanFinalDraft.md

-Bibliography
+**Bibliography**

 Hunt, E.D.
-"Christians and Christianity in Ammianus Marcellinus".
-The Classical Quarterly, Vol. 35, No. 1 (1985): 186-200. http://jstor.org/stable/638815.
+"Christians and Christianity in Ammianus Marcellinus". *The Classical Quarterly*, Vol. 35, No. 1 (1985): 186-200. http://jstor.org/stable/638815.
-Mellor, Ronald.
-The Historians of Ancient Rome An Anthology of the Major Writings.
+Mellor, Ronald. *The Historians of Ancient Rome An Anthology of the Major Writings*.
 US; Canada: Taylor and Francis Group, 2013.
-Popkins, Jeremy D. From Herodotus to H-Net: The Story of Historiography.
+Popkins, Jeremy D. *From Herodotus to H-Net: The Story of Historiography*.
 New York; Oxford: Oxford University Press, 2016.
-Sorek, Susan.
-Ancient Historians A Student Handbook.
+Sorek, Susan. *Ancient Historians A Student Handbook*.
 New York: Continuum International Publishing Group, 2012.